Hollywood Truck Accident Lawyers

 Schedule Your Free Initial Consultation Today

-Our Hollywood-area truck accident lawyers will work determinedly to uncover all relevant evidence in your case and formulate a strong and effective strategy for recovering compensation that fully accounts for the damage that the at-fault party caused.
+Our Hollywood truck crash attorneys will work determinedly to uncover all relevant evidence in your case and formulate a strong and effective strategy for recovering compensation that fully accounts for the damage that the at-fault party caused.
 We provide a free initial consultation to all potential clients, so if you were injured in a truck accident in Hollywood or South Florida, call today or fill out this online contact form and we will respond as quickly as possible.

 Even if you are not fully recovered from your injuries, call for a consultation so that we can begin gathering evidence as quickly as possible—we can come to you to discuss your case.
-Learn more about our Hollywood, FL personal injury lawyers.
+Learn more about our Hollywood personal injury lawyers.

-Frequently Asked Questions About Truck Accidents in Hollywood, FL
+Frequently Asked Questions About Truck Accidents in Hollywood, Florida

 Yes.
 Regulations provide that truck drivers must be given a specific amount of time off between shifts—10 hours off for every 11 hours that the truck driver drives, and that the truck driver must take a 30-minute break after every eight hours of driving.
 These rules do not seem to have substantially alleviated the pressures faced by truck drivers.
 In fact, we have seen that many truck drivers disobey the rules and take much shorter breaks in an effort to meet unreasonable deadlines and get their cargo to its destination in a shorter period of time.
 This results in truck drivers who are exhausted behind the wheel, and other truck drivers who use drugs to stay awake.
 Lack of proper breaks can also result in driver distraction, which is also a leading cause of truck accidents in Florida.